actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 (Intercept)     nyc$Food    nyc$Decor     nyc$East
     -24.027        1.536        1.909        2.067
 ```
 We see that removal of the nyc$Service gives the lowest AIC, hence in the first step it is removed.
-In the second step, we see that no removal of variables gives the lowest AIC, hence resulting in the best model (by means of AIC selection) of $\text{nyc$Price ~ nyc$Food + nyc$Decor + nyc$East}$.
+In the second step, we see that no removal of variables gives the lowest AIC, hence resulting in the best model (by means of AIC selection) of $\text{lm(Price ~ Food + Decor + East)}$.

 ```r